 Breaking into the fields of science and mathematics continues to be a challenge for women today.
-The Women in Science and Mathematics Program at Salem (WISMP) was developed to address that very issue through the offering of comprehensive support resources and rich academic opportunities that distinguish our students and graduates as they enter the professional world.
+The Women in Science and Mathematics Program (WISMP) at Salem College was developed to address that very issue through the offering of comprehensive support resources and rich academic opportunities that distinguish our students and graduates as they enter the professional world.

 “The Women in Science and Mathematics (WISM) Program effectively prepares our students for careers in science and mathematics or related fields, including graduate and professional schools.
 Through internships and research, students use creativity, improve communication skills and learn new scientific techniques.
 WISM-sponsored seminars and conferences introduce our students to new discoveries and foster networking.
 Our mission is to mentor our students in all four disciplines to achieve excellence.
 Watching the transformation of our students is most rewarding!”

-Rebecca Dunn, PhD, Director of the Women in Science and Mathematics Program
+Professor Rebecca Dunn, PhD, Director of the Women in Science and Mathematics Program